siduction/sidu-manual/data/en/0312-part-gparted_en.md

 + **Create a new partition**

   In the toolbar, the New button allows to create a new partition if an unordered area was previously selected.
-A new window allows to specify the size for a primary, extended or logical partition and to specify the file system.
+A new window allows to specify the size and the file system type for a primary, extended or logical partition.

   ![GParted New Partition](./images/gparted/gparted05-en.png)